anisharao/multimodal_emotion_detection/README.md

 main.py:
 Can access Downloading of data into current directory, pre-processing, modeling and finally run the app using arg parse configurations for selected options.

+Deployed model: It can be accessed through the pickle file in the repo.